 To help prevent drug abuse in your teen:

 - Have a conversation about drugs, addiction, and specifically methylphenidate.
-(Drugfree.org reports that children that learn about the risk of drugs from their parents are less likely to abuse them.)
+(Drugfree.org reports that children who learn about the risks of drugs from their parents are less likely to abuse them.)

 - Lock up any prescription medications you have.

-- If you (or your teen) have a prescription for methylphenidate, monitor their use.
+- If you (or your teen) has a prescription for methylphenidate, monitor their use.